AndrewAtLarge/BibUpdate/README.rst

 To help with comparing the updated entries the program prints a detailed list of all changes that are made to existing BibTeX_ entries (the new fields added to an entry are not printed).
-Comparing the old and new versions of your database with programs like *diff* and *tkdiff* is highly recommended.
+Once bibupdate_ has finished it is recommended that you compare the old and new versions of your database with programs like *diff* and *tkdiff*.

 I wrote this class because with the advent of hyperref_ I wanted to add links to journals, the arXiv_ and DOIs in the bibliographies of my papers.
 This script